-where $z=(z_j)_{j\in\mc M}$ is the vector of the market's net consumptions. \begin{remark} Notice that, while the first addend in the righthand side of \eqref{zj} is always nonnegative, the second addend may be negative.
-In fact, we are allowing the quantity $z_j$ defined in \eqref{zj} to possibly take also negative values.
-When $z_j<0$, the opposite value $-z_j>0$ is to be interpreted as a net quantity of good produced in market $j$, that is to be understood as a market of ``prosumers''.
-In Section \ref{sec4}, we shall determine sufficient conditions for $z_j$ to be nonnegative for every market $j$ in $\mc M$ in equilibrium.\end{remark}
+\begin{remark} Notice that, while the first addend in the righthand side of \eqref{zj} is always nonnegative, the second addend may be negative.
+In fact, we are allowing the quantity $z_j$ defined in \eqref{zj} to possibly take also negative values. \tcb{In equilibrium, this may lead to certain nodes exhibiting negative (non-strategic) demand that is not associated with any producers.
+Such outcomes may be viewed as a modeling artifact.
+To address this limitation of the model, in Section IV-B, we identify sufficient conditions under which $z_j$ is nonnegative for every market $j\in \mathcal{M}$ at equilibrium.} \end{remark}

 We shall assume that every producer $i$ in $\mc N$ incurs in a production cost $\cost_i(x_i)$ when choosing to sell a vector $x_i$ of quantities in the different markets and that, the unit price for the good sold on a market $j$ in $\mc M$ is a function $\price_{j}\left(z_{j}\right)$ of the total net consumption in such market.
 The net profit of every producer $i$ in $\mc N$ is then given by the difference between its revenue $\sum_{j\in\mc M}A_{i j}x_{ij} \price_{j}(z_j)$ and the production cost $\cost_i(x_i)$ it incurs.
-On the other hand, the market maker models a system operator aiming at maximizing the total welfare $\welfare(z,x)$ that is a function of both the production quantity matrix $x$ and the net consumption vector $z$.
+On the other hand, the \tcb{system operator} models a system operator aiming at maximizing the total welfare $\welfare(z,x)$ that is a function of both the production quantity matrix $x$ and the net consumption vector $z$.
 A special case of welfare function that is widely used in this framework (see, e.g., \cite[Definition 1]{Johari2005}, or \cite{Cai2019}) is the so-called Walrasian welfare

 that is the difference between the aggregate consumer surplus and the total production cost.